jaystack/functionly-doc/wut.md

 This could be an other special profession, you must have these skills for every provider you ever met and work.

+Our aim is to give a **solution for the three principles of functionly**.

 ## [Functionly](https://www.npmjs.com/package/functionly)

 The purpose is describing the **pure business logic as a Service** without handling the protocol or any outher technical overhead.